RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #209, #210

+Fixed a bug that would not re-roll the jewel placement and just generally tested and verified that everything was working properly.

 ## #207, #208

 Copy and pasted all of the Jewel spawners to all 16 player lots and made sure